jskov/openapi-jaxrs-client/src/docs/Configuration.md

     default value: false

+**generator-dto-use-openapi-schema**

+>Allows you to disable the OpenApi @Schema annotations that enrich information about properties.

+>
+    default value: true

 **generator-use-property-conflict-resolution**

 >Allows you to select the resolution to use when there is conflict in the declarations for a property (in allof/subclassing).